Delayed-Gitification/QIAxcelR/README.md

 The "corrected_value" is the baseline-corrected signal.
 The "index_for_plotting" is a rounded version of the corrected index that should be used for plotting with ggplot.

+If you have trouble with this, first coerce value2 to as.numeric()

 ### Plot the data

 We can use geom_tile() from ggplot to plot the data in a way that looks like the normal QIAxcel output